MixinNetwork/mixin/README.md

 Share the `address` to receive assets from other Mixin Kernel addresses, and keep `view key` and `spend key` privately and securely.

-Both the `view key` and `spend key` are required to spend the assets received from others, and the `view key` iteself is sufficient to decode and view all the transactions sent to `address`.
+Both the `view key` and `spend key` are required to spend the assets received from others, and the `view key` itself is sufficient to decode and view all the transactions sent to `address`.

 ## Sign and Send Raw Transaction